 3. Use An Active Voice

 Active voices help create reader-friendly sentences.
-By being more direct with your audience comes off as more engaging and encourages them to take action.
+By being more direct with your audience it comes off more engaging and encourages them to take action.
 For example, instead of writing “Products can be ordered on our website” say “You can order products on our website.”

 4. Make It Scannable